webtides/luna-docs/content/docs/assets/static.md

 so that they can be served by luna-js.

-Inside your [luna.config.js](/configuration#assets), you can define an array of assets which will be copied inside your output direcotry on build time.
+Inside your [luna.config.js](/configuration#assets), you can define an array of assets which will be copied inside your public directory on build time.

 ```js
 assets: {